harmony-one/ledger-app-one/README.md

 ## Build Environment

 ### Docker toolchain image
-In order to make compiling as eas as possible you can make use of a docker image containing all the necessary compilers and the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk).
+In order to make compiling as early as possible you can make use of a docker image containing all the necessary compilers and the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk).

 Make sure you have [Docker](https://www.docker.com/community-edition) installed.